 - Must have test scores early senior year for early application date

 - Might be limited on # of EA admissions you can submit depending on the school

 - Added pressure to make an early decision before all applications are back

 What are Early Decision Programs?

 ED is an option only available at some colleges and universities where you can send in your application before December 1st of the year before you wish to attend.
 Applicants must then commit to attending said college should they be accepted.
 This early decision makes it much more difficult for a student to enroll elsewhere even if a spot opens up after May 1st, as many schools do not accept transfer applications for students who commit to school under ED.
 If a student is accepted via ED but decides that they don’t want to attend the college, they will have lost a full year spent there with no chance of returning once enrolled somewhere else.
 This is effectively a contract between you and the university.
 You have a greater likelihood of getting in but it comes at the price of commitment.
 In no way should you break this.
 By deciding to apply with ED, you need to understand what you are committing to.

-- Shows a school that they are your absolute first choice
+- Shows a school that they are your absolute first-choice college

-- Have your college decision made early in your senior year
+- Have your early decision plans made early in your senior year

-- Legally binding.
+- Legally binding agreement.
 If you get in, you must go to that school

 - Incredibly restrictive and limits your college opportunities